JouvalSomer/FYS5429/README.md

 # Precect description

 Recent developments of Kratzert et al. (2018) suggest that the application of long short-term memory (LSTM) networks outperforms traditional hydrological models in the prediction of daily streamflows.
-This work was applied for catchments in the CAMELS dataset covering northern America.
-Bernt Viggo Matheussen et al. (Å Energi) have tested the application of LSTM in combination with traditional hydrological models for catchments in southern Norway and found a significant improvement in the stream flow predictions.
+This work was applied to catchments in the CAMELS dataset covering North America. <br>
+Bernt Viggo Matheussen et al. (Å Energi) have tested the application of LSTM in combination with traditional hydrological models for catchments in southern Norway and found a significant improvement in the streamflow predictions.
 However, their work is not published and not publicly available.
 Thus, a first goal can be to repeat their study on NVE-catchments in Norway.

 # Tentativ plan for project 1